 Region 3 has the largest number of certified officers.
 Region 3 encompasses the 8 county metro Atlanta area.
 With six individual designated intertstate routes, Region 3 has the highest crash rate in the State.

-MCCD officers patrol Georgia's interstates and highways in urban and rural areas.
-Inpsectors perform random driver vehicle inspections on a daily basis.
-Each officer is scheduled a 40 hour work week.
-MCCD officers are routinely assigned to designated high risk rural routes, as determined by commercial motor vehicle crash data and analysis.
+MCCD officers patrol Georgia's interstates and highways in urban and rural areas of the State.
+MCCD officers are routinely assigned high risk rural routes, as determined by commercial motor vehicle crash data and traffic volume analysis.
 Officers are periodically assigned to fixed-facility locations to perform driver-vehicle inspections while screening for violations of hours-of-service, impaired driving (drug/alcohol and ill/fatigued) violations, seat belt usage, and other safety violations.
+Officers perform, at a minimum, a Level 3 inspection with each commercial vehicle stop.
+Officers have discretion to elevate the level of inspection performed based on the circumstances observed at the time of the stop.
+Carrier safety scores, previous inspection violations, current observed violations, etc. are determining factors when selecting the level of inspection to perform.